sudeepb02/cra-template-bm-dapp/README.md

 - Simple, easy and fast
 - Ready to use dapp with web3 login feature
-- Includes only the bare minimum dependencies so your app is not bloated
+- Includes only the bare minimum dependencies, so your app is not bloated
-- Uses [Web3modal](https://github.com/Web3Modal/web3modal) under the hood so you can add other providers easily with minimum efforts
+- Uses [Web3modal](https://github.com/Web3Modal/web3modal) under the hood, so you can add other providers easily with minimum efforts
 - Reloads automatically on account and network changes

 ## How to use